Non Immigrant Visas - Temporary Visas

 To qualify for Treaty Investor (E-2) visas applicants must be coming to the United States to develop and direct the operation of an enterprise in which the applicant has invested a substantial amount of capital.

 Treaty Investor (E-2) visas are for citizens of countries with which the United States maintains treaties of commerce.
 The following are the Spanish speaking countries that maintain treaties with the United States and whose citizens can participate in the E-2 visa program: Argentina, Bolivia, Chile, Colombia, Ecuador, Honduras, Mexico, Panama, Paraguay, and Spain.

 The spouse and unmarried children (under 21 years of age) of treaty investors, or employees of enterprises may receive dependent E visas in order to accompany their spouse or parent.
 They are not required to have the same nationality as the principal applicant to obtain an E visa.

 E visas permit the investor and his or her family to live in the United States during the period of stay authorized by the Department of Homeland Security (DHS).
 E visas are nonimmigrant visas; consequently, visa holders are allowed to live in the United States only so long as the conditions under which the visa was granted remain valid.
 Dependents are not authorized to work in the U.S. unless they receive explicit authorization to do so from DHS-USCIS in the United States.

-You do not qualify for this visa if you have been living in the United States undocumented or if you have overstayed your visa for more than six months.
+You do not qualify for this Non Immigration Visa if you have been living in the United States undocumented or if you have overstayed your visa for more than six months.